Mandryl/bolt-example/README.md

 ### Settings

-When you install this app in a channel, you need to configure it.
+When you install this app in a channel, you need to configure them.

 * Remind you to submit your report at: Time of sending survey in the channel every day.
 * You need to submit your report by: Time of sending report in the channel every day.